Added to the “official” men’s wardrobe by King Charles II of England on the 7th October 1666, waistcoats obviously have their own “official” rules.

 Legend has it that Edward VII from the early 1900s (glutton that he was) had to leave his lowest button undone to accommodate his belly.
 Not wanting to cause a scene in the court, the rest of the gents unbuttoned their last button, and now it’s a thing.

-It’s considered excessive to wear a tie bar if your waistcoat is already holding your tie in place, but excessive is not illegal!
+It’s considered excessive to wear a tie bar if your waistcoat is already holding your tie in place, but excess is not illegal!